 All the milk for our soap comes from our hard-working girls.
 They are an integral part of our farm.

 Our herd began in 2004 with a Nigerian / Boer cross buck.
-We soon realized he needed some ?friends?, and the herd grew from there.
+We soon realized he needed some friends, and the herd grew from there.
 In November of 2008, I traded two weaned Boer cross doelings for an adult Nubian / Saanen cross doe.
 She got bred the day we brought her home.
 In the spring, she freshened with such a huge udder, that I decided to try milking her.
 From that point on, my destiny was set - I've never turned back.

-Although we're a relatively young herd, we strive to breed kids that are an improvement on their dam.
+We strive to breed kids that are an improvement on their dam.
 Our focus is on milk production, and to that end, we strive to choose bucks with strong milk records behind them.
 We breed for animals who are functional into the later years of their lives, and who look best when they are mature, rather than animals who look great as kids, only to fizzle when they should be at their peak.
 Our long-term goal is to have a herd of does who can consistently milk for 20 months between freshenings.

 G6S is an abbreviation for a genetic defect.
 G6S is simple to test for.
 Many of our foundation Nubians are Normal based on parentage.
 In 2016, we began the process of testing all animals with any Nubian genetics.
 All animals tested to-date are Normal (N/N).
 We will provide test results for the parents on any kids purchased.

 Through ADGA we have the opportunity to DNA type individuals.
 One benefit of DNA typing is in the event of an accidental breeding, DNA testing is the only way to guarantee parentage and maintain the integrity for a breeding program.
 We have started the process of DNA typing, and will continue testing a few animals each year, until the entire herd has been DNA typed.